 Migraines often have visual symptoms.
 You may experience light sensitivity.
-If you have migraine with aura, you may see spots, flashing lights, or zigzag lines.
+If you experience an aura, you may see spots, flashing lights, or zigzag lines.
 You may even have temporary vision loss or blurriness.
 The primary difference with a retinal migraine is this – it only affects one eye.
-Additionally, you may or may not experience the severe headache that accompanies most migraines.
+Additionally, you may or may not experience the severe headache that often accompanies this neurological condition.

 The following factors may trigger a retinal (optical) migraine:

-If you experience retinal migraines, how can you find natural relief?
+If you experience this type of condition, how can you find natural relief?

-Upper cervical chiropractic care has helped many with chronic migraine problems, regardless of whether a person experiences common migraines, migraine with aura, or a rare migraine type like retinal migraines.
+Upper cervical chiropractic care has helped many with chronic migraine problems, regardless of whether a person experiences the common type or a rare type like retinal migraines.

 This is a subspecialty in the chiropractic field that focuses on the top bone of the spine at the base of the skull.
 When the C1 (atlas) is misaligned, it can affect cerebrospinal fluid drainage, blood flow to the brain, and brainstem function.
 Any of these elements can lead to migraines.

 Upper cervical chiropractors administer gentle and precise adjustment to the atlas to restore proper function and fluid flow.
-As a result, a person may experience fewer or less severe migraines.
-Some even see complete resolution of the problem.
+As a result, a person may experience fewer or less severe episodes.
+Some even see a complete resolution of their problem.
 To learn more, especially if you have any head or neck trauma in your history, contact an upper cervical chiropractor near you.